niveK77pur/lilypond-midi-input/README.md

 ## Pre-built binaries

-The [latest release](https://github.com/niveK77pur/lilypond-midi-input/releases/latest) will contain pre-built binaries (different versions due to the PortMidi system library):
+The [latest release](https://github.com/niveK77pur/lilypond-midi-input/releases/latest) will contain pre-built binaries (different versions due to the PortMidi system library).
 - [Debian](https://github.com/niveK77pur/lilypond-midi-input/releases/latest/download/lilypond-midi-input_debian), should also work on Ubuntu
 - [Arch Linux](https://github.com/niveK77pur/lilypond-midi-input/releases/latest/download/lilypond-midi-input_archlinux)

+Be sure to make the binaries available as `lilypond-midi-input` on your system, without the `_*` *extension*.
+That one was only useful to distinguish the different versions in the release assets.

 ## Build from source